 - generally stimulating interest in the school

-At Templestowe Park, our School Council consists of fifteen members of the school and local communities.
+At Templestowe Park, our School Council consists of fourteen members of the school and local communities.
 The breakdown of the council is as follows:

 - the Principal of Templestowe Park – Mr Mark Roberts

 - four other employees of the Department of Education and Training – elected by the Templestowe Park staff

 - eight parent representatives - elected by the parent community